Alex Call Player Props: Nationals vs. Cubs

-Alex Call -- with a slugging percentage of .389 in his past 10 games, including two extra-base hits -- will be in action for the Washington Nationals against the Chicago Cubs, with Hayden Wesneski on the mound, on May 2 at 7:05 PM ET.
+The Washington Nationals, including Alex Call and his .410 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Marcus Stroman and the Chicago Cubs at Nationals Park, Wednesday at 7:05 PM ET.

+In his most recent game he had a one-hit showing (1-for-4) against the Cubs.

 Alex Call Game Info & Props vs. the Cubs